BopDevSoL/Boobs-Optimized-Protocol/README.md

 }
 ```

-6. Add build and start scripts to your `package.json`:
+6. Add build and start scripts to `package.json`:

 ```json
   "scripts": {